zc2021/headerparser/README.md

 API serving request headers back as strings in JSON object; `whoami` endpoint and front end based on freeCodeCamp.org Backend API test suite/boilerplate code.

+## Design
+The main application server is located in `server.js`, which `require`s HTTP API endpoints in `/route/endpoints.js` as `appRouter`.

+`server` is responsible for basic security (`helmet`) and implements `cluster` for simple concurrency support in Heroku deployment.

+`endpoints` exports the below endpoints, using Express' `req` object data to retrieve request headers.

 Endpoint | Response
 -|-
 `/api/all` | `name : value` for all request headers